12 Frozen Foods You Should Avoid at All Costs

 Skipping the traditional cheeseburger for a meatless option can be better for your belly and the planet, but there’s a catch.
 “A lot of people look at all plant-based burgers as healthy protein substitutes, but many of them are much higher in carbohydrates and fat than protein,” says Ilana Muhlstein, RD, creator of the 2B Mindset nutrition program.
 “Protein is important for keeping us full and preventing overeating.”
 Leave it on the shelf if the nutrition facts say just five grams of protein, and hunt down another veggie patty with ten grams or more, she suggests.

 Those frozen breakfast sandwiches and meat-and-hash-brown meals sure are tasty, but they’re not a good use of the most important meal of the day.
 Most are high-calorie and loaded with sodium and saturated fats.
-“I think many people make trade-offs when choosing these foods,” says Bowerman.
-“They probably are aware that they aren’t the healthiest foods to eat, but they’re exchanging that for convenience or immediate gratification.”
 If you’ve been sacrificing nutrition for the sake of a quick option, try a healthier grab-and-go breakfast.
 Bake a batch of breakfast egg muffins over the weekend, or toss some fruit in plain Greek yogurt on your way out the door.
-With protein-packed options like those, your waistline and energy levels will thank you.
-Here are some food storage tips to follow.

-Frozen Chinese foods like stir-fry or beef with broccoli are loaded with sodium, thanks in part to the sauces they come in.
+Frozen stir-fries are often loaded with sodium, thanks in part to the sauces they come in.
 Luckily, a healthier version is just as easy and freezer-friendly.
 Buy a pack of plain frozen veggies—some stores even sell stir-fry vegetables without the sauce—and throw them in your pan with chicken or beef, suggests Greebel.
 Use just a bit of low-sodium soy or teriyaki sauce to keep the salt to a minimum.
-Find out what are the healthiest Chinese food options to order.

 So, how bad are fried foods, really?
-Those pizza bites and egg rolls sure are tasty, but they shouldn’t be a part of your regular diet.
+Those pizza bites and egg rolls may taste good but they shouldn’t be a part of your regular diet.
 Loaded with sodium and saturated fats, they could increase your risk of heart disease and obesity.
 Keep some healthier snack options on hand so you’re not tempted by the fried stuff.
 Throw together a pita pizza instead of frozen pizza bagels, or make chicken tacos instead of taquitos.

 No matter how much time they save you at breakfast time, those frozen egg sandwiches shouldn’t be your go-to morning meal.
 You’re loading up on sodium and additives instead of some plain protein-packed eggs.
-Breakfast sandwiches are “almost as quick to assemble on your own and so much healthier,” says Greebel.
-If you don’t have a minute to spare in the morning rush, do your breakfast prep work over the weekend and make some egg muffin cups, suggests Bowerman.
-You can even freeze them for later, popping them in the microwave before you head out the door.
-Instead, opt for these healthy breakfast recipes you can use today.
+Instead of reaching for those frozen foods, breakfast sandwiches are “almost as quick to assemble on your own and so much healthier,” says Greebel.